Your Complete Guide to CBD's Benefits for Anxiety

 It could be your new best bacteria friend!

 They isolated what it does and remarkably, it appears to synthesize GABA!

 It wasn't the only species of bacteria involved.

-Keep in mind that a 20-60% of our gut bacteria have never been cultured!
+Keep in mind that 20-60% of our gut bacteria have never been cultured!

-Genome-based metabolic modelling of the human gut microbiota revealed multiple genera with the predicted capability to produce or consume GABA
+Genome-based metabolic modeling of the human gut microbiota revealed multiple genera with the predicted capability to produce or consume GABA